Car-Toso/Bellabeat---Google-Capstone/README.md

 The analysis was performed in BigQuery and Tableau, following a structured end-to-end process:

+Background Information
+Business Task
+About the Data
+Limitations

-1. Data import and preparation:
+2. Data import and preparation:
 * Three datasets were initially loaded (daily activity, sleep, and weight).
 * While daily activity was imported successfully, sleep and weight contained blank cells that required them to be uploaded as strings.
 * Their columns were later reconfigured and cleaned through SQL queries.

-2. Data cleaning and transformation:
+3. Data cleaning and transformation:

 * Created views to organize columns and round numeric values.